Labour Preparation and Induction - Let's get things going!

 The benefit to the Labour Prep protocol is that it gently eases the body toward going into labour on its own, as opposed to simply stimulating uterine contractions.
 Studies comparing the two approaches have shown better labour and birth outcomes in women who use the labour prep protocol as opposed to simply inducing.
 This study can be read here.
 If you are concerned about preterm labour, it can be noted that in the above study, there was no statistical difference in the onset of early labour in the group who received pre labour acupuncture in comparison to the control group. **We offer house calls for labour induction, in the West Toronto, Etobicoke and Mississauga area**

 Your first consultation is free, with no obligation.
-Simply fill out the form below and we will contact you to book your appointment.
+Book online or fill out the form below and we will contact you to book your appointment.